 Processes for Selling the Home

 Selling a jointly owned home requires agreement from all parties involved.
-We outline the steps you need to take:
+Here are the key steps:

-- Determine the ownership structure: Understand whether you hold the property as joint tenants or tenants in common.
+- Determine the ownership structure: Check the title at the Land Registry to confirm whether you hold the property as joint tenants or tenants in common.
+This fundamentally affects what happens to each owner’s interest.

-- Valuate the property: Get an accurate valuation to determine the property’s worth in the current market.
+- Obtain a professional valuation: Get an accurate valuation to determine the property’s current market value.

-- Market the property: Engage an estate agent to market the property effectively.
+- Instruct a solicitor and estate agent: Engage a conveyancing solicitor and an estate agent to handle the legal process and market the property effectively.

 Legal Considerations When Selling to Fund Care